Agnes Mountain and Gunsight Peak 8198 via Stehekin + PCT / 艾格尼絲山

 En Route to Icy-Spruce Creek Pass

 We awoke to another glorious day!
-Our first goal for today was going up to the 6760′ pass.
-Then we would climb Agnes Mountain after setting up the camp.
+Our first goal for today was going up to the 6760 pass.
+Then, we would climb Agnes Mountain after setting up the camp.
 Patrick passed out after we reached the 5000′ bench the night before.
 But he had a restful evening and was ready to go again.

 We continued up the steep slopes.
 So we could bypass the two ravines I had intended to avoid yesterday.
 At 5400′, we started moving west-northwest.
 Meanwhile, we aimed for the 6760′ pass as we went in and out of several ribs.
-Later at 6400′, our goal for day two–Gunsight Peak–came into view.
+Later, at 6400′, our goal for day two–Gunsight Peak–came into view.

-En route to Icy-Spruce Creek Pass
+En route to Icy-Spruce Creek Pass, Needle Peak in the backdrop

-En route to Icy-Spruce Creek Pass
+En route to Icy-Spruce Creek Pass, Needle Peak in the backdrop

 See more trip photos here.